Weekly Irrigation Requirements – Driving Water Productivity

 Example: a reasonable ryegrass pasture (crop coefficient of 0.8), irrigated with a centre pivot with a 90% uniformity for a day with a potential ETo of 8mm would require 7.1mm to be applied for that day.

 The frequency of irrigation is determined from the water holding capacity of the soil.
 Typically in a pasture situation 40 mm can be removed from the soil before plant stress occurs.
 Assuming the soil profile is full each days potential evapotranspiration multiplied by the crop coefficient can be subtracted from the 40 mm till it is close to zero, which indicated it is time to irrigate.

 These figures will need to used in conjunction with rain fall.

 Weekly ETo data **Updated Friday

 If you would like to subscribe to this email or if you have any questions, comments or feedback related to this email service please don’t hesitate to contact Maxine Schache on the email below.
 Our mailing address is firstname.lastname@example.org

 Further information: For more detail about using evapotranspiration data refer to this Agriculture Victoria fact sheet “What is evapotranspiration and how do I use it to schedule irrigations”or this scientific paper.

 The intention of this service is not for the information to be used in isolation when making decisions about irrigation scheduling.

 This publication is provided solely for information purposes and no representation or warranty is made as to its quality, accuracy, completeness, suitability or fitness for any particular purpose.
 You should make your own inquiries as to its appropriateness and suitability for your particular circumstances.
-The State of Victoria as represented by its Department of Economic Development, Jobs, Transport and Resources accepts no duty of care and disclaims all liability in relation to use of this publication.
+The State of Victoria as represented by its Department of Jobs, Precincts and Regions accepts no duty of care and disclaims all liability in relation to use of this publication.